Charles Adams-Woodbury Locke House

-The Charles Adams-Woodbury Locke House is an historic house in Somerville, Massachusetts.
+The Charles Adams-Woodbury Locke House is a historic house in Somerville, Massachusetts.
 The Greek Revival house was built about 1840 for a Boston leather merchant and was one of the first residences of a commuter, rather than a farmer, in the Winter Hill neighborhood of the city.
 The house was listed on the National Register of Historic Places in 1989.

 Description and history

 The Adams House is located on the west side of Central Street, a short way south of Broadway, the major roadway that passes over Winter Hill.
 It is a 2 1/2-story wood-frame structure, three bays wide, with a front-facing gable roof and clapboard siding.
 The building has wide corner boards and a broad entablature, and the gable is fully pedimented.
 A single-story porch extends across the front, supported by Doric columns, with a balustrade above.
 The main entrance is in the right-most bay, flanked by sidelight windows.
 The interior has retained much of its original woodwork.

 Built about 1840, the house is a fine local example of Greek Revival architecture.
 Its original parcel of land (now subdivided into residential plots), extended from Broadway to Medford Street.
 Charles Adams was a farmer, state legislator, and one of the first tenants of Boston's Quincy Market.
 Adams gave land for a schoolhouse on Broadway (now the site of the Winter Hill Congregational Church).
 Woodbury Locke, a later resident, was involved in the leather business in Boston.